You Don't Mess with the Zohan: Production

-Sandler, Robert Smigel, and Judd Apatow wrote the first draft of the script in 2000, but the movie was delayed after the events of 9/11 because those involved felt that the subject would be too sensitive.
+Adam Sandler, Robert Smigel, and Judd Apatow wrote the first draft of the script in 2000, but the movie was delayed after the events of 9/11 because those involved felt that the subject would be too sensitive.
 Apatow left the project after the first draft in 2000 to work on his show Undeclared and had, for the most part, not been involved in the project since.
 The film is based in part on the story of Nezi Arbib, an Israeli soldier who after his service moved to southern California and opened a hair salon.
 Sandler trained with Arbib and his brothers, also former soldiers, for two weeks to learn hairstyling and work with clients.

 The movie features elements that first appeared in the SNL sketches "Sabra Shopping Network" and "Sabra Price Is Right", which starred Tom Hanks and were written by Robert Smigel.
 They originated lines such as 'Sony guts' and 'Disco, Disco, good, good'.
-The first sketch is also notable for featuring one of Adam Sandler's first (uncredited) television appearances while the second featured Sandler, Schneider, Smigel and Kevin Nealon in supporting parts.
+The first sketch is also notable for featuring one of Adam Sandler's first uncredited television appearances while the second featured Sandler, Schneider, Smigel and Kevin Nealon in supporting parts.
 Robert Smigel worked with Sandler on past films including Billy Madison, Happy Gilmore, and Little Nicky, but this was the first time in which he was credited for helping to write the script.
-He was also an executive producer on the film which allowed him to further contribute to the movie's comedic sensibility.
+He was an executive producer on the film which allowed him to further contribute to the movie's comedic sensibility.

 The Israeli newspaper Haaretz commented that the movie was known in Hollywood circles as "the Israeli movie".
-Haaretz also noted that while "Israeli actors were rushing to audition [for the movie]," the response among Arab actors was far from enthusiastic.
-(Emmanuelle Chriqui, who played Zohan's Palestinian love interest, was raised as an Orthodox Jew.)
+Emmanuelle Chriqui, who played Zohan's Palestinian love interest, was raised as an Orthodox Jew.
 The film poked fun at the popularity of hummus in Israeli culture.
 In the movie, characters used it to brush their teeth and as a method to douse the flames of a fire, as well as a hair care product.